 PITI stands for Principal, Interest, Taxes, and Insurance.
 This is the total monthly payment for a home mortgage loan.
-PITI payments are often higher than standard mortgage payments because they include property taxes and homeowners insurance policies in addition to the principal and interest.
+PITI payments are often higher than standard mortgage payments because they include property taxes, homeowners insurance policies, and the principal and interest.
 Homeownership can be a minefield, so we’ve compiled a guide to PITI payments versus standard mortgages.

 Defining PITI Payments

 A PITI payment is a mortgage payment that includes the principal, interest, taxes, and insurance.
 Another name for a PITI payment is an amortization loan.

 The acronym PITI stands for Principal Interest Taxes and Insurance.
 Usually, a PITI payment consists of the monthly mortgage payment plus all other costs associated with owning a home: property taxes, homeowners’ insurance premiums, and homeowners association (HOA) dues.

 A standard mortgage is any home loan that requires you to make monthly repayments over the loan’s life to repay the debt over time.

 The debt-to-income ratio determines the amount of debt a person has versus their income.
 To calculate this ratio, takes the total monthly debt, such as credit card debt and student loans, and divide it by the gross monthly income.